monopole/volley/README.md

 Installing as an end-user is easier than installing as a [contributor](https://v.io/community/contributing.html).

-__Because of gerrit permission failures, one may have to repeat these incantations a few times.__
+__Because of code mirror server failures, one may have to repeat these incantations a few times.__